johnmarco123/ansible/README.md

+# Quick setup
+    Quickly setup on any pc, node, npm and zsh currently are not working.

-# Currently the following work flawlessly
+### Currently the following work flawlessly
     ssh
     git-setup
     core-setup